Spousal Support

 • Any spousal support provisions contained within a domestic contract, such as a marriage contract or cohabitation agreement

-Toronto spousal support lawyer Thomas J. MacLennan has more than 25 years of experience handling complex family law disputes.
-He educates our firm’s clients about how the court handles spousal support matters and advises them about how to protect their interests.
-This becomes extremely important in cases where one or both spouses have considerable assets or a high income level.
+Toronto spousal support lawyer Thomas J. MacLennan has more than 35 years of experience handling complex family law disputes.
+He educates our firm’s clients about how the court handles spousal support matters and advises them about how to advance their interests.
+This becomes extremely important in cases where one or both spouses have considerable assets or a high-income level.
 Careful analysis of assets and income is necessary to ensure proper calculations of support are made.

-When one or both parties run a business or own interests in a business, it is necessary to obtain a thorough business valuation to identify how the business is financially structured and may be assessed.
-Failure to obtain an accurate business valuation may result in an inaccurate assessment of income and, therefore, an improper spousal support award.
+When one or both parties run a business or own interests in a business, it is often helpful to obtain an expert income report.
+Failure to obtain an accurate income report may result in an inaccurate assessment of income and, therefore, an improperly low spousal support award.

 Thorough Protection of Your Financial Interests in Divorce